What Is A HUD Home And How Do You Buy One?

 AUTHOR:

 HUD oversees the Federal Housing Administration (FHA).
-The FHA is a government agency that insures FHA loans, which allow FHA-approved lenders to provide mortgage loans to applicants who wouldn’t ordinarily be able to qualify for a home loan, making homeownership more attainable for more people.
+The FHA is a government agency that insures FHA loans which allow FHA-approved lenders to provide mortgage loans to applicants who wouldn’t ordinarily be able to qualify for a home loan.
+This makes homeownership more attainable for more people.

 With an FHA loan, it’s possible to get a home with a 3.5% down payment and a credit score as low as 580.
 If you put down at least 10%, you could potentially qualify with a lower credit score (though not all lenders offer this).
 The minimum qualifying credit score at Rocket Mortgage® is 580.

-On non-government-backed, conventional loans, lenders typically require a minimum score of 620.
+By contrast, lenders typically require a minimum score of 620 on non-government-backed conventional loans.

 What Is A HUD Home?